Sub groups or Multi-level groups

 Did a preliminary search, but did not find a feature request for this.

 I see a need for having sub-groups as part of groups ability

 As an example, we may have a marketing group, who has a web unit as part of it.
 In some projects it would be good to assign the whole marketing group to see a project, and in some it would be just beneficial to do the web unit or sub group.

 This would eliminate the need for duplicate entry of names into different groups.

-#1 Updated by Jos Accapadi almost 7 years ago
+#1 Updated by Jos Accapadi about 7 years ago